topo-gps/ios-manual/en/routes/routes_record.rst

 Pause recording
 ~~~~~~~~~~~~~~~
-If you press 'Pause' in the pop-up which appears when :ref:`ending a route recording <ss-route-record-end>`, the recording of a route will be paused.
+If you press 'Pause' in the pop-up which appears when :ref:`ending a route recording <ss-route-record-end>`, the recording will be paused.
-Your movement will no longer be recorded.

 The :ref:`record timer <ss-rec-timer>` on the dashboard will be set to --:--
 during a pause.
-The the :ref:`record distance meter will show
-the recorded distance as you can see below:
+The :ref:`record distance meter will show the recorded distance as you can see below:

 .. figure:: ../_static/route-record5.png
    :height: 568px